Advanced head and neck squamous cell cancer

 “Head and neck cancer” is a term used to describe cancers in and around the head and neck, such as in the throat, lips, gums, or tongue.
 The specific type of head and neck cancer you have depends on what kinds of cells are affected and where the cancer actually started.
 For many, head and neck cancer begins in squamous cells found in the head and neck region.
 This type of cancer is called head and neck squamous cell cancer (HNSCC).

-Always talk to your doctor about your treatment options.
+Talk to your doctor about your treatment options.
 If you have advanced HNSCC, your doctor may consider:

 KEYTRUDA alone as your first treatment if your HNSCC has spread or returned and cannot be removed by surgery, and your tumor tests positive for PD-L1